Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-from where $\omega$ can be obtained as the real, +ve root.
-It may be emphasized at this point that this equation has been derived by several authors [93], but starting from widely different considerations.
-Similarly, by noting that $ h_{0} = E_{0} - \omega\xi $ , the expression for $ h_{0} $ is obtained and given by
+from which $\omega$ can be determined as the real, positive root.
+It is noteworthy that this equation has been derived by several authors [93], albeit from significantly different considerations.
+Similarly, by noting that $ h_{0} = E_{0}(g,\omega,\xi) - \omega\xi $, the expression for $ h_{0} $ is obtained and given by